SouthEastFPV/Typhon/README.md

 * initial release from SouthEast FPV

 ## Project license
 The frame files are released under GNU Public License (GPL) V3.
-More information here: https://www.gnu.org/licenses/gpl-3.0.en.html
+More information here: https://www.gnu.org/licenses/gpl-3.0.en.html.
+If you design any new parts for this frame, per the license you need to make those files availabe to the public.

 ## Project naming requirements
 Typhon is the name of the frame.
 If you are thinking about manufacturing it, you are expected to prefix the name with a brand name in order to allow customers to distinguish the different manufacturers, e.g. “SOUTHEAST TYPHON”.
 As a manufacturer you are also expected to denote the version number of the frame files that you have used as basis of the project, e.g. “SOUTHEAST TYPHON V7”.